Alerts for Ob-Gyns

 What Obstetrician and Gynecologists Should Know About Ebola- This article was published online ahead-of-print on September 9, 2014.
 It will be available in the Obstetrics & Gynecology November 2014 print journal.

-The CDC website, Ebola (Ebola virus disease), is an information hub for all Ebola-related information.
+an information hub for all Ebola- related information.

 Clinician Outreach and Communications Activity (COCA)